cockroachdb/docs/cockroachcloud/export-logs.md

 ### GCP Cloud Logging

-When supplying the GCP project ID in step 6, be sure you use the **Project ID**, and not the **Project Name**.
+When supplying the GCP project ID in step 6a or 6b, be sure you use the **Project ID**, and not the **Project Name**.
 Both are shown on the Google Cloud Console [Settings page](https://console.cloud.google.com/iam-admin/settings).

+You do not need to create a GCP service account to enable or manage log export.
+The GCP principal mentioned in step 3 and used in step 5c is already created for you.
+These steps simply determine the account name of this principal, which is specific to your cluster.